Murto/oradbot/README.md

 #### License

-oradbot is licensed undrer the GNU General Public License v3.0
+oradbot is licensed under the GNU General Public License v3.0

 See [LICENSE](https://github.com/Murto/oradbot/blob/master/LICENSE) or [this](https://opensource.org/licenses/GPL-3.0) for more information.